marc-git/marc-git.github.io/_posts/2020-08-23-simplexquads.md

 ## Gauss Legendre Quadrature
 ### Weights
 As per the details in the [Wikipedia Article](https://en.wikipedia.org/wiki/Gaussian_quadrature#Gauss%E2%80%93Legendre_quadrature) the weights of the integration points are calculated as
 $$w_i = \frac{2}{\left(1-x_i^2\right)\left(P_n'(x_i)\right)}
 $$
 where the x_i is the quadrature node point in the interval.
 The locations of those points correspond to the roots of the polynomial.
-We

 ### Nodes
 See (Day and Romero, 2005) for a complete description.
 In short, the Legendre Polynomials satsify a three-term recurrence with :